michal-codes/css-grid-of-images-transition/README.md

 - display images in row of 4's
 - use of transition to animate scale and opacity transition(darker to lighter using backgorund color on parent element)
+- use of clearfix class to clear floats and use :after pseudo-element in CSS

 # Instructions